 National Rental Affordability Scheme (NRAS)

 A person who is renting a dwelling under the NRAS may be eligible for RA.
-NRAS dwellings are owned by financial institutions, non-profit organisations and local councils and are rented at 20% below market rate to eligible individuals and families.
+NRAS dwellings are mostly owned by investors, not-for-profit organisations and community housing providers and are rented at least 20% below market rate to eligible individuals and families.

 Rent collected for NRAS dwellings is not considered to be 'Government rent'.